albertojulian/mada-driver-assistant/README.md

 # Basic Multimodal Agentic Driver Assistant (MADA)

 This MADA project's goal is having a minimum, but as functional as possible, **driver assistant** that works outdoor.
 Among the functionalities provided by MADA are:
-- **safety distance checking**: if there is a vehicle in front, and the current distance is lower than the safety distance for the current speed, MADA warns with an audio message.
+- **safety distance checking**: If there is a vehicle in front, and the current distance is lower than the safety distance for the current speed, MADA warns with an audio message.
-- **speed assistance**: when a speed limit traffic sign is detected, and the estimated speed is greater than the speed limit, MADA warns with an audio message.
+- **speed assistance**: When a speed limit traffic sign is detected, and the estimated speed is greater than the speed limit, MADA warns with an audio message.
-- (TODO) person or traffic light?
+- **person or traffic light warning**: When a person or traffic light is detected, it warns the driver.

 ### Why "multimodal" and "agentic"?
 MADA is multimodal because it includes an SLM (Small Language Model) and is surrounded by speech input and output, RGB and depth images, speed data, accelerometer and gyroscope coordinates...